filakhtov/gentoo-use-docs/x11-libs/gdk-pixbuf.md

 This flag should be enabled to provide support for loading JPEG images via GDK-PixBuf library.

-### jpeg2k
-Pass the `-Djasper=true` (`false` if the flag is disabled) option to the meson configure command.
-Build and install the `libpixbufloader-jasper` library - a progressive loader for JPEG2000 image format.

-This flag should be enabled to provide support for loading JPEG2000 images via GDK-PixBuf library.

 ### tiff
 Pass the `-Dtiff=true` (`false` when the flag is disabled) option to the meson configure command.
 Build and install the `libpixbufloader-tiff` library - a progressive loader for TIFF image format.